tlsnotary/tlsn/crates/notary/server/README.md

 ##### JWT mode
 In JWT mode, JSON Web Token is attached in the standard `Authorization` HTTP header as a bearer token.
 The path to decoding key as well as custom user claims can be changed in the config (`authorization` field).

+Care should be taken when defining custom user claims as the middleware will:
+- accept any claim if no custom claim is defined,
+- as long as user defined claims are found, other unknown claims will be ignored.

 An example JWT config may look something like this: